AMERISAFE Inc (AMSF) Files 10-K for the Fiscal Year Ended on December 31, 2020

 For the last quarter AMERISAFE Inc reported a revenue of $88.2 million, compared with the revenue of $91.94 million during the same period a year ago.
 For the latest fiscal year the company reported a revenue of $339.5 million, a decrease of 8.3% from the previous year.
 For the complete 30-year financial data, please go here..
 For the last five years AMERISAFE Inc had an average revenue decline of 2.9% a year.

 - Warning!
-GuruFocus has detected 2 Warning Signs with AMSF.
+GuruFocus has detected 1 Warning Sign with AMSF.
 Click here to check it out.

 - AMSF 30-Year Financial Data